 - the applicability of the English as a Lingua Franca perspective

 English is often perceived as better suited for education than other more widely spoken and/or indigenous languages in such multilingual countries.
 Language in education policy decisions are therefore critical and can significantly help enhance education provision.

-Multilingual Education in The Gambia aims to enhance understanding of the ways in which English and the national languages of The Gambia can best be used to support Gambian children’s learning.
+Gambian languages and education aims to enhance understanding of the ways in which English and the national languages of The Gambia can best be used to support Gambian children’s learning.
 MEG therefore focusses on:

 - the languages used as mediums of instruction

 - the languages taught as foreign or additional languages

 - the way The Gambia’s rich multilingual environment is integrated in education